Over the course of several years I wrote a musical --a song cycle, really-- based upon the book of

 My goal was to tell the Naomi-Ruth-Boaz story and stay consistent with the account from the Bible.
 I don't have

-suitable recordings but lyrics can be found at
+suitable recordings but lyrics can be found both at

 I have performed portions of the piece at Azusa Pacific University for several different classes but the